A Comprehensive Guide to Sustainable Fabrics

 Contrary to popular belief, bamboo is not a tree; it is a grass that is the fastest growing plant on Earth.
 Some varieties can grow approximately two inches per hour, possibly reaching 60 feet in only 3 months!
 And it doesn’t require pesticides or fertilizers to do so.
 It also doesn’t require supplemental irrigation, as it is able to survive on rainfall alone.
 Bamboo also requires less land degradation compared to logging, and improves soil quality and erosion.
 A bamboo forest absorbs five times more carbon and produces 35% more oxygen than a similar stand of trees.

-These qualities make bamboo very sustainable material, but with some caveats.
+These qualities make bamboo very sustainable material, but with some caveats, especially when it comes to fabric.
 When grown and manufactured properly, bamboo fabric can be one of the most eco-friendly fabrics available.
 So what is the best practice?

 Bamboo becomes unsustainable when trees are cut down to clear land for its growth.
 This leads to biodiversity loss and displacement of local wildlife, compromising ecosystems.
 This loss of biodiversity also results in the bamboo being more susceptible to pests, which in turn increases the chances that farmers will use pesticide control.